The 5 R's of Waste Reduction

 We’ve all heard of the 3 R’s of recycling; reduce, reuse, and recycle.
 But what about the 5 R’s of waste reduction?
 This new way of thinking about waste management introduces the idea that we can actually reduce what we recycle by adding two additional steps to the original trio.

-In this blog, we’ll take a closer look at what the 5 R’s actually mean, and examples on how to apply them day to day.
+In this blog, we’ll take a closer look at what the 5 R’s actually mean, and examples of how to apply them day to day.
 We’ll even throw in two more bonus R’s if you stick around to the end and explain why they’re equally important.

 How to apply the 5 R’s